Quisl/Awesome-4.0-Config/README.md

 $ apt-get install python

+$ apt-get install redshift

 Also make sure the Adwaita icons are installed.
 If you want to use other icons you will need to edit the .lua files manually:

 $ apt-get install gnome-themes-standard

-Type:
+# Setup

 $ git clone https://github.com/Quisl/Awesome4.0Config.git ~/.config/awesome